priya-explorer/Imbal/README.md

+### Model Building
-   1) Split the dataset into Train and Test dataset
+   - 1) Split the dataset into Train and Test dataset - x_train, y_train, x_test, y_test
-   2) 3 Algorithms used - Decision Tree, Random Forest, GBM
+   - 2) 3 Algorithms are used - Decision Tree, Random Forest, GBM
-   3) Model 1 notebook - 3 algorithms are used to predict the attrition
+   - 3) 'Model_1' notebook - 3 algorithms are used without Resampling the data

-   4) Moddel 2 notebook -
+   -  With Resampling the training set,
+   - 4) 'Moddel_2_SMOTE' notebook - the SMOTE techinque is used to resample the the training data for the 3 algorithms
+   - 5) 'Model_3_Undersampling' notebook - the RandomUnderSampling is used to resample the the training data for the 3 algorithms

+   - 6) Performance Metrics used - F1 Score, Precision, Recall, AUC, Confusion Matrix